How to Keep Porcelain Tiles Clean in Hotel Guestroom Areas

 There were many problems combined.
 These tiles were a light gray color, the entrance and shower pan were darkened with high use, and the walls of the shower showed of white soap residue.

-If a conventional sealer was applied, there was a risk any topical sealer could make the flooring surface slippery.
-The only area that was considered for a sealer would be the sides of the shower.
-Sealer would be sufficient in the short run, keeping in mind any sealer has to be re-applied.
-However, when the cleaners being used as well as abrasion of the rags to clean the soap scum was factored in, it was best just to use coating for the entire area.
+If a conventional sealer was applied, there was a risk that any topical sealer could make the flooring surface slippery.
+The only area considered for a sealer is the shower sides.
+Sealer would be sufficient in the short run, keeping in mind that any sealer has to be reapplied.
+However, when the cleaners being used, as well as the abrasion of the rags to clean the soap scum, were factored in, it was best just to use a coating for the entire area.

-The end result was an entire area that was virtually maintenance free requiring only the minimal amount of floor cleaning with a damp mop and rag for shower walls.
+The end result was an entire area that was virtually maintenance-free, requiring only the minimal amount of floor cleaning with a damp mop and rag for shower walls.

-National Sealing Co., Inc.
+National Sealing Co.

-2269 S. University Dr.
+2269 S University Dr

-Ft.
-Lauderdale, Fl 33324
+Fort Lauderdale, FL 33324